-New Student Trips at Camp Westwind
+Frontcountry Camping New Student Trips

-We will stay in rustic cabins and/or canvas tents, so it is important to be prepared for the elements in order to ensure that you'll have the best possible experience.
+We will camping in tents outdoors and going on outdoor excursions during the day, so it is important to be prepared for the elements in order to ensure that you'll have the best possible experience.
 All the specialty outdoor equipment can be borrowed from us for free, so you shouldn't need buy anything.
 Be sure to submit your Online Gear Request form to College Outdoors as soon as possible, even if you do not plan to borrow anything, so we can prepare equipment.
 If your trip will use wetsuits and other specialized water gear, we'll provide that for everyone, so those items are not included in this list.